 Support striking mental health workers!
 Contribute to the Hardship Fund >>

-Kaiser Psych-Social Strike: Day 2
+Kaiser Mental Health Care Strike: Day 2

 We had another day of strong turnout and high energy as we moved our picket lines to Riverside, Woodland Hills, Irvine, and Baldwin Park.